NEXT UP ON this.

 Professor Michael Leiter, who works in Deakin’s School of Psychology, says that cortisol is public enemy number one for students who are in precisely this state of ongoing stress as they await their ATAR results.

-‘Not being ready to face your ATAR results is just the kind of situation that will trigger cortisol,’ he says.
+‘Not being ready to face your ATAR is just the kind of situation that will trigger cortisol,’ he says.
 ‘When cortisol levels are constantly high, they can interfere with learning and memory, suppress immune function, cause sleep problems, increase blood pressure and lead to weight gain.
-Extreme stress can be dangerous and should be addressed before you face your ATAR results.’
+Extreme stress can be dangerous and should be addressed before you face your ATAR.’

 Humans are hardwired to respond emotionally to a ‘big reveal’ – think about the popularity of cliff-hanger endings in TV series.
 But when it comes to our personal lives, waiting for a moment of revelation can create tension in a much less enjoyable way.